Hacker0x01/hacker101/readme.md

 Structure
 ---------

-Hacker101 is structured as a set of video lessons -- some covering multiple bugs, some covering a single one -- and can be consumed in two different ways.
+Hacker101 is structured as a set of video lessons -- some covering multiple topics, some covering a single one -- and can be consumed in two different ways.
 You can either watch them in the order produced as in a normal class, or you can watch individual videos.
 If you're new to security, we recommend the former.

 Sessions
 --------